 What’s been your biggest pinch-me moment so far?

 I think different phases of my life have had different pinch-me moments.
 I don’t like discrediting the older ones because I’m now onto something bigger.
 I think it’s important we both remember and celebrate all of our wins.It was amazing to get the gig as freelance Social Media Community Manager for E! during my second year of university (I took a gap year to add even more years of experience to my name).
 Then, to land the job as Social Media Editor, Travel for The Guardian a week before graduation.
 Then, to be ELLE’s Social Media Manager by the age of 23.
-And then, some years later, my first day of ebook sales made more than six months worth of salary!
-It’s crazy how I went from being rejected from a job for a high-profile person’s brand NDAs and all because I “knew too much”, to earning six times the wage they were going to offer in a single day.
+And then, some years later, my first day of ebook sales was the highest.
+It’s crazy how I went from being rejected from my dream job, to facing the issues of the pandemic, to creating an income from my ebook alone.

 What’s been the biggest challenges you’ve faced in your career?